 Appearances in Anime

-Teru Teru Bozu has already appeared as a reference in several anime, we separate some scenes, see if you recognize each anime?
-I remember well his appearance in the classic anime of Detective Conan.
+The Teru Teru Bozu has appeared as a reference in various anime; we have separated some scenes, see if you recognize each anime?
+I remember its appearance in the classic anime Detective Conan.

 Song Teru Teru Bozu